Jaroslava Korol

 Jaroslava Korol (1954–2009, Яросла́ва Коро́ль), née Kosar (Коса́р) was a Ukrainian painter.
 Genre – painter, sacred art.

 Biography

-Jaroslava Korol was born on June 25, 1954 in Plavie, Skole Raion), Lviv Oblast.
+Jaroslava Korol was born on June 25, 1954, in Plavie, Skole Raion), Lviv Oblast.
 She was born in the family of the priest Anton and Maria.
-After graduation from high school in 1971 with a gold medal, she enrolled at the Department of Art Pottery at Lviv State Institute of Applied and Decorative Art (1972-1977).
+After graduation from high school in 1971 with a gold medal, she enrolled at the Department of Art Pottery at Lviv State Institute of Applied and Decorative Art (1972–1977).

 From 1977 she lived in Lviv and worked as a graphic designer.

-Since the late of the eighties of the 20th century she started an interesting period of searching creative identities.
+Since the late 1980s she started an interesting period of searching creative identities.
 This is area of religious and historical painting, symbolic and of allegorical compositions.

-She died after a long illness July 10, 2009 and was buried at the Cemetery of village Malekhiv.
+She died after a long illness July 10, 2009, and was buried at the Cemetery of village Malekhiv.

 Artworks

 The eternal problem of good and evil, beauty and ugliness, grand and comic, true and evil embodied in works of art Ya.Korol.